microsoft/CsWinRT/docs/embedded.md

 ## Overview

-Embedded support is a C#/WinRT feature that allows you to have the WinRT layer of your projection compiled into the projection itself.
+Embedded support is a C#/WinRT feature that allows you to compile the c# projection for the component, within the library/app itself.
 This is done by setting the build property `CsWinRTEmbedded` to `true` in the app or library's project file.

-Enabling embedded support brings in the WinRT.Runtime sources to the project and automatically sets them to be compiled with the project.
+Enabling embedded support compiles the sources for WinRT.Runtime with the project.
-Any self-contained usage of Windows SDK types must be specified using the property `CsWinRTIncludes`.
+For any types from the component which you want to embed in your project, they must be specified using `CsWinRTIncludes`.
 The specified types will be projected and embedded into the project's *.dll*.
-This means projects using embedded support no longer have a dependency on `Microsoft.Windows.SDK.NET.dll` and `WinRT.Runtime.dll`.
+This means projects using embedded support no longer have a dependency on a projection for the component, `WinRT.Runtime.dll` or `Microsoft.Windows.SDK.NET.dll` in the case of the Windows SDK projection.

 For an example, you can look at the [sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/TestEmbedded).